-On November 6, 2017, we entered into an amended equity commitment letter with TDR Capital II under which TDR Capital II committed to invest up to \$500 million in our company to fund a portion of the cash consideration payable to WSII's prior owners in the Business Combination, certain transaction costs and expenses incurred to facilitate the Business Combination, and certain acquisitions after the Business Combination.
-Through Sapphire, TDR Capital II invested \$418.3 million through Sapphire's purchase of Class A shares under the Subscription Agreement.
-If we elect to utilize any portion of the remaining commitment (\$81.7 million), we would do so by issuing new Class A shares to TDR Capital II or its affiliates at a price of \$10 per share.
-Unless extended in its sole discretion, TDR Capital II's obligation expires automatically upon the earlier of November 29, 2018 and the date on which the \$500 million commitment has been utilized.
+On November 6, 2017, we entered into an amended equity commitment letter with TDR Capital II under which TDR Capital II committed to invest up to \$500 million in our company to fund a portion of the cash consideration payable to WSII's prior owners in the Business Combination, certain transaction costs and expenses incurred to facilitate the Business Combination, and certain acquisitions after the Business Combination. \$418.3 million of the commitment was utilized when Sapphire purchased Class A shares on the Combination Date.
+We did not subsequently elect to utilize any portion of the remaining commitment (\$81.7 million), and the commitment expired on November 29, 2018.